DIPlib/diplib/doc/src/PyDIP/pydip_user_manual.md

 object as above, and passed to the *DIPlib* function.
 This means that, whether the input is a *NumPy* array or a *DIPlib* image, other function parameters that identify dimensions are always interpreted in the same way.
-For example, the filter sizes are ordered (x, y, z), not (z, y, x) as they would be ordered in *Scikit-Image* or other Python imaging libraries.
+For example, the filter sizes are ordered (x, y, z), not (z, y, x) as they would be ordered in *scikit-image* or other Python imaging libraries.